AngleProtocol/merkl-docs/merkl-mechanisms/technical-overview.md

 **Strengthen the network**: More active dispute bots make the system more secure.
 Need help setting one up?
 Reach out to the Merkl team—we're happy to assist!
 {% endhint %}

-## 📌 Other Key Merkl components
+## 📌 Other Key Merkl components and concepts

-Beyond the Merkl engine and dispute bots described above, Merkl consists of several core components that interact to facilitate reward distribution
+Beyond the Merkl engine and dispute bots described above, Merkl consists of several core components that interact to facilitate reward distribution.

 ### Merkl Smart Contracts